-After having processed the input data for a DataSet, the Data Filter actor allows the user to inspect the results and select which files to save.
-By default this actor is set to skip and all products will be saved.
-Next the workflow highlights and executes the Product Renamer actor, which, by default, will copy the defined final products of the ForsScience actor to the directory specified by END\PRODUCTS\DIR and rename them with names derived from the values of certain FITS header keywords.
-Specifically, final products are renamed by default with names of the form <HIERARCH.ESO.OBS.NAME>\<HIERARCH.ESO.PRO.CATG>.fits, where <HIERARCH.ESO.OBS.NAME> and <HIERARCH.ESO.PRO.CATG> represent the values of the corresponding FITS header keywords.
+After having processed the input data for a DataSet, the workflow highlights and executes the Product Renamer actor, which, by default, will copy the defined final products of the ForsScience actor to the directory specified by END_PRODUCTS_DIR and rename them with names derived from the values of certain FITS header keywords.
+Specifically, final products are renamed by default with names of the form <HIERARCH.ESO.OBS.NAME where <HIERARCH.ESO.OBS.NAME> and <HIERARCH.ESO.PRO.CATG> represent the values of the corresponding FITS header keywords.
 These names are fully configurable by right-clicking on the Product Renamer actor, selecting Configure Actor, and then editing the string as appropriate.